warriordeere/clipuploader/README.md

  2. Download the repository and extract it somewhere
  3. Open the Commandline in the extracted folder
  4. Run `npm i`
- 5. Modify the `.env` file as you like
+ 5. Modify the values of the entries in the `.env` file as you like

 > ⚠️ **Important:** <br>
 > `CLIENT_ID` and `CLIENT_SECRET` are mandatory!
 To retrieve this OAuth values see this short [tutorial](#tutorial-setup-youtube-api).